spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

   Zone tagging is required for dynamic storage allocation across fault domains when provisioning workloads that require persistent storage.
 This is required for  installation of Spectro Cloud Platform itself and also useful for workloads deployed in the tenant clusters if they have persistent storage needs.
 Use vSphere tags on data centers (k8s-region) and compute clusters (k8s-zone) to create distinct zones in your environment.

   As an example, assume your vCenter environment includes three compute clusters, cluster-1, cluster-2, and cluster-3, that are part of datacenter dc-1.
-You can tag them as follows :
+You can tag them as follows:

     | vSphere Object       | Tag Category     | Tag Value     |
     | :-------------       | :----------      | :-----------  |